The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note provides an overview of the VAT treatment of business entertainment expenses.

-For a flowchart containing details of when VAT is recoverable on entertaining expenses, see Flowchart - claiming input VAT on entertaining expenses.
+For details of when VAT is recoverable on entertaining expenses, see our interactive flowchart.
+Alternatively, for a static pdf, see the Flowchart ― recovering VAT on entertaining expenses.

 Entertainment is deemed to be business entertainment if all of the following conditions are satisfied: